 Frontend-only session timeout.
 Trivially bypassed.

 Forgetting to invalidate tokens on logout.
 Stale tokens stay valid in compromised browsers.
+The full failure-mode catalog lives in the Base44 error reference.

 No auth audit log.
 Post-incident forensics is impossible.